SFTMix: Elevating Language Model Instruction Tuning with Mixup Recipe: Related Work

-\paragraph{Data Characterization via Training Dynamics.} Data characterization \citep{albalak2024survey, wang2024survey} analyzes training data quality to improve downstream model performance.
-In particular, \citet{swayamdipta2020dataset} leverage training dynamics from a pre-trained language model \citep{liu2019roberta} to create data maps, inspiring advances in active learning \citep{zhang2021cartography, zhang2022allsh, kung2023active}, curriculum learning \citep{christopoulou2022training, lin2024not, poesina-etal-2024-novel}, and dataset pruning \citep{chimoto-etal-2024-critical, he2024large, lin2024not, seedat2024curated}.
+\paragraph{Data Characterization via Training Dynamics.} Data characterization~\citep{albalak2024survey, wang2024survey} analyzes training data quality to improve downstream model performance.
+In particular,~\citet{swayamdipta2020dataset} leverage training dynamics from a pre-trained language model~\citep{liu2019roberta} to create data maps.
+This idea has inspired advances in active learning~\citep{zhang2021cartography, zhang2022allsh, kung2023active}, curriculum learning~\citep{christopoulou2022training, lin2024not, poesina-etal-2024-novel}, dataset pruning~\citep{chimoto-etal-2024-critical, he2024large, lin2024not, seedat2024curated}, and LLM scaling~\citep{mircea2025training, qi2025evolm, zhang2025training}.
 Here, we apply training dynamics to causal language generation by categorizing an SFT dataset into confident and unconfident subsets, which facilitates the subsequent Mixup-based regularization during LLM instruction tuning.

-\paragraph{Mixup-Based Learning.} To mitigate memorization and adversarial sensitivity, \citet{zhang2018mixup} propose Mixup, which trains models on convex combinations of pairs of input features and their corresponding labels.
-Its variants \citep{verma2019manifold, hendrycks2020augmix, uddin2021saliencymix, choi2022tokenmixup} further suggest interpolating feature representations at different stages, guided by various training signals.
-Theoretical analyses \citep{zhang2021how, carratino2022mixup, chidambaram2022towards, park2022a, pinto2022using} highlight its data-adaptive regularization and generalization effects, leading to strong out-of-distribution robustness and well-calibrated uncertainty estimation.
-Empirical studies confirm its effectiveness in semi-supervised learning \citep{berthelot2019mixmatch, Berthelot2020ReMixMatch, Li2020DivideMix, li2022who} and NLP \citep{chen2020mixtext, guo2020sequence, sun2020mixup, park2022data, yang2022enhancing}.
-We extend Mixup to LLM instruction tuning, proposing a regularization method to reduce overfitting to confident examples while supporting learning for less confident ones.
+\paragraph{Mixup-Based Learning.} To mitigate memorization and adversarial sensitivity, Mixup~\citet{zhang2018mixup} trains models on convex combinations of paired inputs and labels.
+Its variants~\citep{verma2019manifold, hendrycks2020augmix, uddin2021saliencymix, choi2022tokenmixup} interpolate feature representations at various stages, guided by different training signals.
+Theoretical analyses~\citep{zhang2021how, carratino2022mixup, chidambaram2022towards, park2022a, pinto2022using} highlight its adaptive regularization and generalization effects, yielding stronger out-of-distribution robustness and better uncertainty calibration.
+Empirical studies confirm its effectiveness in semi-supervised learning~\citep{berthelot2019mixmatch, Berthelot2020ReMixMatch, Li2020DivideMix, li2022who} and NLP~\citep{chen2020mixtext, guo2020sequence, sun2020mixup, park2022data, yang2022enhancing}.
+In this paper, we extend Mixup to LLM instruction tuning, proposing a regularization method to reduce overfitting to confident examples while supporting learning for less confident ones.